Sometimes the hardest stories to finish… are the ones you never wrote and the ones you left behind.

 should step in since he has plotter energy.
 Maris, a time-traveling,

-faster than she can plot it.
+might be unraveling faster than she can plot it.
 (Not that she ever plots.
 But… still.)
+She begins to wonder if she’s writing the story… or if the story is writing her.

 No comments: